appspiriment/android/README.md

 ## Why use Android Utils Library?
 * It brings a bunch of most commonly used methods into a single library, which helps you write clean ode, and avoid clutter.
 The methods are organized into different classess based on purpose.
 * This library provides easier implementation of network/API access using a single entry method.
-This library implements [!Amit Sekhar's Fast Android Networking Library](https://github.com/amitshekhariitbhu/Fast-Android-Networking/blob/master/README.md).
+This library implements [Amit Sekhar's Fast Android Networking Library](https://github.com/amitshekhariitbhu/Fast-Android-Networking/blob/master/README.md).

 Utils available:
-        1. LogUtils
+        * LogUtils
-        1. NetworkUtils
+        * NetworkUtils
-        1. MessageUtils
+        * MessageUtils
-        1. DeviceUtils
+        * DeviceUtils

+> ***Optional values can be skipped in Kotlin.
+In Java, you have to pass the default value***

-### LogUtils
+#### LogUtils
  This util class helps you print logs and stacktrace.
 This methods print the Log and Stacktrace only on DEBUG mode, hence avoids the requirement of clearing the Log statements on release.

 * #### Print Log     `printLog(message: Any?, tag: String = "LogTag: ", isError: Boolean = false)`